Menu

 How will school staff support my child?

-The type and amount of support each child receives is assessed on an individual basis, with the goal to remove all barriers to learning, so that every pupil can reach his/her full potential.
-Teachers are responsible for the progress and development of all pupils in their class.
+The type and amount of support each child receives is assessed on an individual basis, with the goal to remove all barriers to learning, so that every student can reach his/her full potential.
+Teachers are responsible for the progress and development of all students in their class.
 All teachers are provided with information regarding each child with SEND and strategies to support them within the classroom.
-Parents will be given the opportunity to meet with their child’s teachers once a year.
+Parents will be given the opportunity to meet with their child’s teachers once a year and members of the learning support department regularly.
 If you have a particular concern you would like to discuss throughout the year you can contact them by e-mail or phone.

-Pupils identified as having SEND may receive additional intervention.
+Students identified as having SEND may receive additional intervention.
 These interventions may be group or individually based and vary in duration.
-Each pupil will have a key Learning Support Assistant (LSA) who will meet with him/her every term to discuss progress, deal with any concerns and set targets for the term ahead.

 Current interventions include: